vtex/vtex-courses/courses/basic-blocks/06_search/en.md

 - `search-result-layout.mobile`
 - `search-not-found-layout`

-As you've already notice, the first two define which layout will be displayed on **desktop and mobile** respectively, while the third defines the layout of the **no results found search page**.
+As you've already noticed, the first two define which layout will be displayed on **desktop and mobile** respectively, while the third defines the layout of the **no results found search page**.

  ```json
 {